 |12/3||AI in the real world|

 Please submit the homework according to the instructions on the handout.
 This normally means submitting to your <andrewid> folder on afs, under a directory named HWx.
 Theoretical exercises should be submitted as a pdf file.

 If you are having trouble accessing your submission folder, please contact one of the TAs before the assignment deadline so we can help you solve your problem as soon as possible and you will be able to submit on time.

 You have 8 late days, but you cannot use more than 2 late days per homework.
 No credit for homework submitted more than 2 days after the due date.

 You can discuss the exercises with your classmates, but you should write up your own solutions.
 If you find a solution in any source other than the material provided on the course website or the textbook, you must mention the source.
 You can work on the programming questions in pairs, but theoretical questions are always submitted individually.
 Make sure that you include a README file with your andrew id and your collaborator's andrew id.

 The homework due dates and topics are subject to change.

-Extra credit of up to 3 points will be given for participation (measured by clickers and quizzes).
+Extra credit of up to 3 points will be given for participation (as measured by clickers or cold calls).